-Considering that one mustn't compare the bot to a professional linguist, but to a native-speaker informant, the final judgment verges on perfection.
+If one keeps in mind that one must not compare the bot to a professional linguist but to a native-speaker informant, the final verdict nearly borders on perfection.
 The appropriate benchmark would be the mean score on a standardized test calibrated to native-speaker informants.
 Given the performance in the above queries, chances are the bot will at least perform no worse than the average human informant.

-In all, the bot has a good chance to pass the Turing test in the category grammatical competence of a native speaker.
+In all, the bot has a good chance to pass the Turing test in the category 'native speaker competence'.
 The answers are generally within the range of what we would expect from a human native speaker.
 The bot is never false negative, that is, it does not judge clauses as ungrammatical that are grammatical.
-This shows also in some cases in which the bot is less restrictive than it could or should be, given the recognized classification of the respective data.
+On the other hand, in some cases, the bot is less restrictive than it could be, given the recognized classification of the respective data.
 But even then the answers of the bot are within the range of variation that one might be willing to concede to a native speaker.
 Here is a summary of the queries: